rvaidun/blog/_posts/2025-02-07-torrenting-for-noobs.md

 Once the download is complete you can find the file in the Downloads folder.
 Please note usually once the download is complete, the torrent client will continue to seed the file.
 Seeding is when you continue to share the file with others who are downloading it.
 This is important because it helps to keep the file available for others to download.
 If you don't want to seed the file, you can remove the torrent from the client with the `transmission-remote -t <torrent-id> -r` command.
 Also I would probably alias the `transmission-remote` command to something shorter like `tr` to make it easier to type.

 # Conclusion
-I know a lot of people use torrenting to download copyrighted material, but I would like to remind you that downloading copyrighted material without permission is illegal.
-Here are some tips to keep in mind when torrenting:
-- Always download torrents from trusted sources.
-Downloading torrents from untrusted sources can lead to malware being installed on your computer.
-- Always use a VPN when torrenting.
-A VPN will encrypt your internet connection and hide your IP address, making it harder for people to track what you are downloading.
-Note anyone can see what IP addresses are downloading a torrent since it is a peer-to-peer network and your IP address is publicly visible, so if you do download copyrighted material without permission, don't be surprised if you get a letter from your ISP.

 I hope this article helps you get started with torrenting.
 If you have any questions or need help, feel free to ask in the comments below.